 Celebrating Baptism at St. John the Evangelist

-In order to more fully assist families in the responsibilities and gift of teaching their children to be disciples and to observe all that the Lord has commanded, our Baptism preparation will no longer consist of a class, but rather a personal conversation to discuss the beauty, the meaning, and grace of this first Sacrament of Initiation.
+In order to more fully assist families in the responsibilities and gift of teaching their children to be disciples and to observe all that the Lord has commanded, our Baptism preparation begins with a personal conversation to discuss the beauty, the meaning, and grace of this first Sacrament of Initiation.
 We are looking forward to getting to know your family better and walking with you in this exciting time!

 Are you an adult and interested in knowing more about receiving baptism?
 Let’s talk!
 Todd or Angel would love to hear the story of your faith journey and provide the details on how you can move forward with baptism in the Catholic Church.

 Becoming a Godparent is not a title but a sacred commitment before God.
 Godparents become responsible in part for the spiritual growth and welfare of their Godchild for the whole of his or her life.
 Because of this special responsibility, when choosing your child’s Godparents please prayerfully consider who you would ask to fulfill this special commitment.